appuio/postgresql-backup-container/README.md

 ### PostgreSQL Database
 How to create and run the PostgreSQL database.

-Create the container with the `oc tool`:
+Create the container with the `oc tool` from Docker Image:

     oc new-app \
       -e POSTGRES_PASSWORD=mysecretpassword \